fullStackRyan/appone/README.md

 Unfortunately this cannot be achieved as I could not store variables statically in that location/file as Heroku updates its variables every so often, meaning the variables within `prd.env` would become out of date.

+Addtionally my original plan would be against the https://www.12factor.net/ coding principles.

 ```scala
  def prodConfig(): Config = {
     val dbUri = new URI(System.getenv("DATABASE_URL"))